-A petition is a direct request to Council that it take some particular course of action.
+A petition is a direct request to Council that it take a particular course of action.

-Signing a petition is an important way for citizens and groups to make their concerns known to Council.
-Petitions must be signed by at least one person, but are often signed by many people who are hoping to influence the Council on a particular matter.
+Signing a petition is a way for citizens and groups to make their concerns known to Council.
+One person or many people can sign a petition.

-- Petitions may be considered by the Council provided that they relate to matters on which Council has the power to act.
+Council may consider a petition if it relates to matters on which it has the power to act.

-- Electronically signed petitions must include the full name and residential address.
+Electronically signed petitions must include a full name and residential address.

 Byron Shire Council – Petitions

 A person lodging a petition is to ensure that the petition contains:

 - the full printed name, address and signature of the person lodging the petition

 - email address (preferred, but optional)